Explore EA: FAQ

 5. What about other companies claims about their 'ethical coffee'?

 Ask them!
 Ethical business can be big business and appearing to be doing the right thing can help sales.
 We care about who is actually doing the right thing.
 There are some other good companies who, in our opinion, stand up to scrutiny in their claims.
 There are a lot who do not.

 Ask questions - What do they mean by 'ethically sourced'?
 From which farm?
 How much do they know about the supply chain?
 And, most importantly: Can they tell you how much the farmer got paid (not the trader)?

 6. Often 'fairtrade' coffees don’t taste as good, what about Ethical Addictions?

 We agree, but it doesn’t need to be this way.
 This is why we’re in business.
 We wanted to buy great tasting ethical coffee but struggled.
 We found we either had to compromise our ethics or our taste buds, so we went about sourcing it ourselves direct from the farms.
+We only choose coffee that cups above an 80 score (often much higher) on the internationally recognised scale meaning everything we have is specialty coffee.
 We don’t believe there needs to be a compromise in quality or taste to deliver premium ethical coffee.
 Don’t believe us?
 Browse around the website and read some of our customers comments.